 - Preserve and promote the ethic of land stewardship in all management activities and decisions.

-Forested lands are comprised of approximately 1400 acres in Scotts Creek watershed and over 600 acres along Valencia Creek.
+Forested lands at Swanton Pacific Ranch are comprised of approximately 1400 acres in Scotts Creek watershed.
 The forest stands of predominantly second growth Redwood and Douglas-fir are managed to maintain ecosystem function and to commercially produce 2nd growth redwood logs and lumber.

 Heavy logging occurred during 1909 through 1921 and supported the rebuilding of San Francisco following the 1906 earthquake.
 Some stands continued to be logged through the 1970s.
 Today, Swanton Pacific Ranch is pleased to support best management practices (BMP's) resulting in FSC certification.